ostanton/TailsEngine/README.md

 Without this file, the engine cannot initialise or really do anything, as it relies on those paths being set, and the render and window sections have valid fields and values (for the window to be initialised).

 ## Classes (alphabetical order)
+> This isn't really being updated.
+When the engine is more mature I will add all this to a wiki.
 - Debug
 - Engine
 - Object